mrf345/flask_minify/README.md

 - `pip install Flask-Minify`

-for better performance (almost two times) you can use the optional [go dependency](https://pypi.org/project/tdewolff-minify/) [only Linux support]
+for better performance (almost two times) you can use the optional [go dependency](https://pypi.org/project/tdewolff-minify/) [only Linux supported]

 - `pip install Flask-Minify[go]`